WillKoehrsen/eecs-391/Programming/readme.md

 **report.pdf**

-Contains full documentation of the project and comprehensive examples demonstrating the required methods.
+Contains full documentation of the project with citations and comprehensive examples demonstrating the required methods.
+The report was written as a Jupyter Notebook and compiled to html and pdf.

 **eight_puzzle.py**